-The Department of Criminal Justice and Legal Studies offers ABA-approved Associate (ALS and ASLS) and Bachelor (BLS and BSLS) degrees in Legal Studies.
-Also offered are a Bachelor of Science in Criminal Justice (BSCJ and BCJ), a Bachelor of Fire Science Management (FSM), and a Master's in Justice Administration (MJA) degrees.
+The Department of Criminal Justice and Legal Studies offers the Associate of Science in Legal Studies, Bachelor of Science in Criminal Justice, Bachelor of Science in Legal Studies, and Master of Science in Justice Administration degrees.
 Day, night, and weekend courses are offered for the student's convenience in course selection.
-A one-year online program is available to complete the junior and senior level requirements for our BCJ, BCJ-Corrections, BLS, and FSM programs.
-Refer to the curriculum listed as Bachelor of Criminal Justice (BCJ), Bachelor of Criminal Justice with an emphasis in Corrections (BCJ-Corrections), Bachelor of Legal Studies (BLS), and Bachelor of Fire Science Management (FSM) for additional information.
-An ALS degree can be completed in one year for the major field requirements.
-The MJA program is a one-year graduate completion program.
-The ABA requires that all LS students receive at least 9 hours of face-to-face instruction.
+A one-year online program is offered to complete the junior and senior level requirements for our BCJ, BCJ-Corrections and FSM program.
+Refer to the curriculum listed as Bachelor of Criminal Justice (BCJ), Bachelor of Criminal Justice with an emphasis in Corrections (BCJ-Corrections) and Bachelor of Fire Science Management (FSM) for additional information.